reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 In this example, filtering the todos was extracted into a separate function called `getVisibleTodos()`.
 This function contains a `console.log()` call inside of it which helps you notice when it's being called.
 Toggle "Show only active todos" and notice that it causes `getVisibleTodos()` to re-run.
 This is expected because visible todos change when you toggle which ones to display.

-Your task is to remove the Effect that recomputes the `visibleTodos` list in the `TodoList` component.
+Your task is to remove the Effect that recomputes the `visibleTodos` list in the `TodoList` Component.
 However, you need to make sure that `getVisibleTodos()` does *not* re-run (and so does not print any logs) when you type into the input.

 <Hint>